Happy supports a limited form of error

 where parsing may continue; Happy doesn't do this.

-The reason is that normal yacc
+The reason is that normal yacc error recovery is

 notoriously hard to describe, and the semantics depend heavily